 This work, along with my collaborative work (with P.Steinberg and E.Stratford) has sought to grapple with the politics and governance of territories beyond terra – beyond the grounded, earthly and solid spaces that tend to dominate work on territory and political contestation.
 We argue, building from the extensive work of Stuart Elden on terrtory and terrain, that key arenas of political struggle are no longer confined to land alone – but to the skies, to ice, to the underwater and beyond.
 We were fortunate to have Stuart Elden write a foreword for our book ‘Territory Beyond Terra’, and to convene an incredible set of authors who are progressing our understandings of the varied geophysical terrains of political control and conflict.

-My interests in spaces that are tricky to govern has extended beyond the book above, and earlier work on radio piracy, to include a project on the governance of fire and automated fire protection (funded by the Manchester Geographical Society) and a new, project on outer space and how we connect past, present and future through modes of curating former planetary cosmic collisions by Near-Earth Objects (NEOs) with their contemporary governance (with G.Hoskins).
+My interests in spaces that are tricky to govern has extended beyond the book above, and earlier work on radio piracy, to include a project on the governance of fire and automated fire protection (funded by the Manchester Geographical Society).

 Wet and More-than-Wet Ontologies: A Theoretical Project